JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/exercises.md

 0.806913 seconds (419.70 k allocations: 22.046 MiB)
 0.709140 seconds (720.01 k allocations: 34.860 MiB, 1.53% gc time)
 ```
 We see that all three times are different.
 Can we infer anything from it?
 No!
-The problem is that during a first call to a function, some compilation usually takes place.
+The problem is that during the first call to a function, some compilation usually takes place.
 We should always compare only the second time.
 ```julia
 @time A*b;
 @time A_g*b_g;